An Improved Standard Model Comes with Explicit CPV and Productive of BAU: Introduction

-These two conditions are necessary but not sufficient for yielding a complex $V_{CKM}$.
-Yielding complex phases in the CKM matrix needs more brilliant inspirations which are to be presented in what follows. \\

-As $V_{CKM}$ is the product of $U^u$ and $U^{d \dagger}$, obviously these two $U$ matrices determine if $V_{CKM}$ were complex.
+As $V_{CKM}=U^u_L \cdot U^{d\dagger}_L$ is the product of $U^u$ and $U^{d \dagger}$, obviously these two U matrices decide everything of $V_CKM$ including if it were complex.
 As $U^u$ and $U^d$ are unitary matrices which diagonalize mass matrices $M^u$ and $M^d$, respectively.
 It is obvious they are objects derived from $M^u$ and $M^d$.
-Or, we may say the patterns of $M^u$ and $M^d$ are keys to ignite CPV, not only in the SM but also in its extensions with extra Higgs doublets.
-Thus, we will start our investigation here from a most general pattern of the $M$ matrix and then put in constraints to see what will happen to the CPV under various circumstances. \\
+Or, we may say the patterns of $M^u$ and $M^d$ are keys to ignite CPV in the standard model.
+Thus, we will start the investigation from a most general pattern of $M$ matrix and then put in constraints to see what will happen to the CPV under various circumstances. \\

-In this manuscript, we start the investigation from a very elementary and general basis of the SM.
-In section II, a most general pattern of the fermion mass matrices $M$ is proposed.
-If the $M$ matrix were Hermitian, an interesting condition between its real and complex components \cite{Lin2019}, which always holds true for arbitrary Hermitian matrices, will be introduced to simplify its pattern.
-The number of independent parameters in a $M$ matrix is thus reduced from eighteen down to only five. \\
+In section II, the most general pattern of $M$ matrix is given as a start point of the investigation.
+If $M$ were Hermitian, an interesting condition Eq.(6) comes in if its real and complex parts can be diagonalized respectively by a same unitary matrix and the number of independent parameters in the $M$ matrix is thus reduced from eighteen down to five.
+While in previous similar researches this can be done only down to nine with the same assumption. \\

-Since only three quark masses are now given in a quark type, a $M$ matrix with five unknowns looks still too complicated to be solved analytically.
-Thus, a further simplified case with an assumption $A=A_1=A_2=A_3$ is considered.
-Consequently, four $M$ patterns and their corresponding $U$ matrices satisfying such conditions are achieved.
-It provides us a chance to satisfy both necessary conditions mentioned above for yielding a complex phase in the CKM matrix.
-It is also interesting that these $M$ patterns reveal various $S_N$ symmetries among or between the fermion generations. \\
+Since only three quark masses are now given in a quark type, an $M$ matrix with five unknowns is still too complicated to be diagonalized analytically.
+Thus, an assumption $A=A_1=A_2=A_3$, where $A_1$, $A_2$ and $A_3$ are diagonal elements of the most general M matrix to be given in section II, is employed to further simplify its pattern.
+Such an assumption gives us four analytically diagonalizable $M_k$ matrices and correspondingly four complex $U_k$ matrices, where $k$ = 1 to 4 indicate to which case they correspond.
+These multiple $U_k$ matrices enable us to satisfy both necessary conditions mentioned above for yielding a complex CKM matrix. \\